 Previous Work: On-going annual administration of the TDA.
-Each of the Methods/Tasks described in this work element were completed in FY 2021-2022.
-This included the completion of a Financial Audit and preparation for the upcoming triennial performance audit of the ICLTC, ESTA and ESAAA, including soliciting RFP's and securing a contract.
+Each of the Methods/Tasks described in this work element were completed in FY 2022-2023.
+This included the completion of a Financial Audit and preparation for the upcoming triennial performance audit of ESTA.
+Prepared and submitted semi-annual reports for the PTMISEA and State of Good Repair (SGR) funds and submitted final project status report for FY21-22 SGR.